Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 One guest lodged there by the Galveston Historical Foundation was so frightened by his stay that he refused to stay another night.

-One of the most well-known hotels and haunts on the island.
-Hotel Galvez was built in 1911.
+Hotel Galvez was built in 1911 and is one of the most well-known hotels and haunts on the island.
 Today ghost tours flock there to experience one of the most haunted sites in Galveston.

 It is most famous for the story of the “ghost bride” who hung herself when she believed her fiancé was lost at sea; however, the scares don’t end there.